E-Rotic: 2004–2013: Hiatus

-2014–present: Return of Leigh
+2014–present: Return of Leigh, Level Up and The Hits

 In December 2014, original E-Rotic lead singer Leigh confirmed that E-Rotic would come back and that she would return as the vocalist of the group again alongside a new rapper, Stephen Appleton.
 She also confirmed that E-Rotic planned to release a new best of album with re-recorded past hits and brand new E-Rotic songs to be released sometime in 2015.
 The group would be managed and produced by Icezone Music.
 The official website appeared to be under maintenance and a new official Facebook page was launched.

 On 4 March 2016, E-Rotic released the single "Video Starlet", which included another song called "Murder Me".

+On 20 September 2024, E-Rotic released their first studio album in over twenty years, Level Up.
+It was supported by the singles "Murder Me '21", "Head Over Heels", "Heaven Can Wait", "My Heart is Ticking Like a Bomb", "You Hooked Me Up", "Let's Get It Started", and "Out of My Life".
+Simultaneously, the group also released The Hits, a compilation album of their most notable songs spanning their entire history, including a re-recorded version of "Sex On The Phone".